 A new reality

-We live in a time where environmental changes are bigger and happens faster than ever.
-Advanced technology, digitalization, AI and new knowledge in combination with sophisticated processes place new pressures on leaders.
-As external forces rise and the rate of change accelerates so do the requirements on the quality of precision and speed in decision-making processes.
-This is also true for efficiency in implementation.
-Leadership is increasingly characterized by the ability to maneuver in this complexity, about learning to surf on the edge of chaos.
+We experience a time of ”meta crises” where changes are bigger and happen faster than ever.
+And on top of climate change, diversity loss, droughts, flooding, and wildfires came the unpredictable pandemic situation that places new pressures on leaders and society.
+As external forces rise and the rate of change accelerates so do the requirements on the quality of precision and speed in decision-making and adaptation.
+Leadership is increasingly characterized by the ability to maneuver in this complexity.
+It´s like learning to surf on the edge of chaos.

-NEW FINDINGS – OLD WISDOM The latest findings and research about Teal Organisations and deep adaptation have proved to be the old, used and tested knowledge of many of the older cultures that existed in harmony with nature.
+The latest findings and research about regeneratively and adaptation to change, have proved to be the old, used and tested knowledge of many of the older cultures that developed in harmony with nature.
 They

 New methods for leadership development